dnanexus/dxWDL/doc/Internals.md

 simple parts of a larger workflow.
 These are called *fragments*.
 A fragment comprises a series of declarations followed by (1) a call, or (2) a conditional block, or (3) a scatter block.
 A fragment is used when runtime WDL expression evaluation is required.
-For example, workflow `linear2` can be split into three fragments.
+Native workflows do not support variable lookup, expressions, or evaluation.
+This means that we need to launch a job even for a trivial expression.
+The compiler tries to batch such evaluations together, to minimize the number of jobs.
+For example,workflow `linear2` is split into three fragments.

 ```wdl
 workflow linear2 {